-- 1. Infrastructure Investment and Jobs Act (IIJA) Implementation Program Reserve This task will allow GTC to proactively respond to the IIJA rulemaking as it rolls out without having to wait for the next UPWP to take effect in April of 2023. - 2.
-Genesee-Finger Lakes Regional Resiliency Plan BIL establishes the Promoting Resilient Operations for Transformative, Efficient, and Costsaving Transportation or the PROTECT program to implement resiliency related projects.
-If an MPO develops a resiliency plan with prioritized improvements, the federal share will rise from 80 percent to 87 percent. - 3.
+- 1. Infrastructure Investment and Jobs Act (IIJA) Implementation Program Reserve - This task will allow GTC to proactively respond to the IIJA rulemaking as it rolls out without having to wait for the next UPWP to take effect in April of 2023. - Genesee-Finger Lakes Regional Resiliency Plan BIL establishes the Promoting Resilient Operations for Transformative, Efficient, and Costsaving Transportation or the PROTECT program to implement resiliency related projects.
+If an MPO develops a resiliency plan with prioritized improvements, the federal share will rise from 80 percent to 87 percent.
+And, if the plan in tied into the Long Range Transportation Plan, the federal share increases to 90 percent. - 3.
 Complete Streets Program BIL requires MPOs to spend at least 2.5 percent of FHWA metropolitan planning funds on Complete Streets activities.
+A separate, dedicated task allows GTC flexibility to respond to this new requirement.

 The UDC met in November and December.
 The efforts of the UDC resulted in a Project List for public review.
-For the second year in a row, GTC staff is offering staff technical assistance to address project needs in lieu of a full planning study.
-This has resulted in the creation of a new UPWP Task 5301].
+For the second year in a row, GTC staff is offering staff technical assistance to a community to address project needs in lieu of a full planning study.
+This has resulted in the creation of a new UPWP Task 5301.

-Jody reported that pending committee approval the draft UPWP, a 30-day public review will commence on Monday, January 10 and end on Tuesday, February 8.
+Jody reported that, pending committee approval the draft UPWP, a 30-day public review will commence on Monday, January 10 and end on Tuesday, February 8.
 GTC will be conducting the public review process virtually.
 Comments received will be shared with the committee for consideration at the February 10 meeting.

-The GTC Board is expected to adopt the UPWP at its February 24 meeting so that it can be transmitted to NYSDOT-Main Office, the FHWA, and the FTA ahead of the March 1 deadline.
+The GTC Board is expected to adopt the UPWP at its February 24 meeting so it can be transmitted to NYSDOT-Main Office, the FHWA, and the FTA ahead of the March 1 deadline.
 The UPWP will go into effect on April 1, 2022